Gonzalo8642/git/README.md

 # How to clone a repo
 What does this mean?
-Cloning a repo just means copying the folder on to your desktop.
+Cloning a repo just means copying the folder (repo) on to your desktop.
 ```
 // Command syntax
 git clone [link]